 If you haven’t even thought of a business idea, you probably won’t run a million dollar business by the end of the year.

-It’s important to keep your goals realistic and keep in mind what season of life you are in right now.
+It’s important when setting personal goals to keep your goals realistic.
+Also, keep in mind what season of life you are in right now.

 If you have a baby, it might not be practical for you to get eight hours of sleep every night, if you’ll be up all night with your baby.